jwilksftw/ticket-scraper-personal-project/README.md

 were going on vacation and didn't want to be without tickets to a great event.
 I made a batch file and had Windows scheduler run the batch file once an hour, only emailing me if the tickets were available for purchase.
 The program ran once an hour until I was walking home one day and got an email from the program alerting me that the tickets were ready.
-The program ran perfectly for 1.5 months before the tickets were released.
+The program ran perfectly for the 1.5 months between the first run of the batch file and the release of the tickets.